Skip to Content

 Quartz was designated as the official gemstone of Georgia in 1976.
 The Peach State has many varieties of quartz, including amethyst, clear quartz, or rutile.

-Clear quartz can be found in several counties such as DeKalb, Hancock, Burke, and Monroe, while amethyst is abundant in Wilkes County.
+Clear quartz can be found in several counties, such as DeKalb, Hancock, Burke, and Monroe, while amethyst is abundant in Wilkes County.

 If you are not impressed by these gemstones’ beauty, you can always rockhound for minerals that are also plentiful in Georgia.
 Let’s check where these can be found.

 TIP: Quartz is often confused with feldspar.
-But if you know the main differences between these two rocks, you will be never confused again.
+But if you know the main differences between these two rocks, you will never be confused again.
 Check out the article below and learn the difference:

 Feldspar vs. Quartz: What’s the Difference?
 5 Crucial Signs